gilligan-ees-3310-2018/lab_01_documentation/Reproducible_research.md

 Walking the Walk
 ================

-Over the last five years I have become increasingly convinced that reproducible research methods are both more efficient and also lead to higher quality reseearch.
+Over the last five years I have become increasingly convinced that reproducible research methods are both more efficient and also lead to higher quality research.
 In my own research, I use the methods and many of the tools that we will use in this laboratory.

 Further Reading
 ===============